This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-How To Turn A Person In Bed
+How to Turn A Person in Bed

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 How to turn a person in bed: